 Folklore and history

 Contrary to popular belief, the word “witch” in Witch Hazel was not named for a practitioner of magic; rather it is thought to be derived from the Old English word wice – meaning “pliant” or “bendable”.
-It may also related to the Middle English word wicke, meaning “lively”, after English settlers in the America were shown by the native Mohegan tribe how to dowse for water using Y-shaped Witch Hazel sticks.
+It may also related to the Middle English word wicke, meaning “lively”, after English in the Americas were shown by the Mohegan tribe how to dowse for water using Y-shaped Witch Hazel sticks.

 Witch Hazel Hydrolat